easy-graph/Easy-Graph/README.md

 - **Youtube channel:** https://www.youtube.com/@python-easygraph

 # Introduction
-**EasyGraph** is an open-source network analysis library.
-It is mainly written in Python and supports analysis for undirected networks and directed networks.
-EasyGraph supports various formats of network data and covers a series of important network analysis algorithms for community detection, structural hole spanner detection, network embedding, and motif detection.
-Moreover, EasyGraph implements some key elements using C++ and introduces multiprocessing optimization to achieve better efficiency.
+**EasyGraph** is an open-source network analysis library primarily written in Python.
+It supports both undirected and directed networks and accommodates various network data formats.
+EasyGraph includes a comprehensive suite of network analysis algorithms such as community detection, structural hole spanner detection, network embedding, and motif detection.
+Additionally, it optimizes performance by implementing key components in C++ and utilizing multiprocessing.

 # New Features in Version 1.1
 - **Support for more hypergraph metrics and algorithms.** Such as [hypercoreness](https://www.nature.com/articles/s41467-023-41887-2), [vector-centrality](https://www.sciencedirect.com/science/article/pii/S0960077922006075), [s-centrality](https://epjds.epj.org/articles/epjdata/abs/2020/01/13688_2020_Article_231/13688_2020_Article_231.html), and so on.